ethers-io/ethers.js/docs/v5/api/providers/provider/README.md

 If `address` is unspecified, the filter matches any contract address.

-See events for more information on how to specify topic-sets.
+See [EventFilters](/v5/api/providers/types/#providers-EventFilter) for more information on filtering events.

 #### **Topic-Set Filter**